salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.description.description

 A new description for the app.
 This provides detailed information about the app's purpose, features, and intended use cases.
-The description appears in the Analytics Studio UI and helps users understand when and how to use the app effectively.
+The description appears on the App Install History page and helps users understand when and how to use the app effectively

 # flags.runtime-method.summary